eljam3239/website/posts/spotiftyparser.md

 I suspect that WSL, and its finicky permissions, are what clashed with npm most, and why containerization/virtual envs are so common in the 'real' world.

+### Updates:
+I have added a prepared query, linking to Google Translate, which autodetects the language and pronounces the string previously produced.